-As regards gas and liquid-filled vessels and pipe sections, the passive fire protection should be sufficient to prevent rupture before depressurisation is carried out.
+As regards gas and liquid-filled vessels and pipe sections, the passive fire protection should be sufficient to prevent an unacceptable rupture.

 Re Section 31 Fire divisions

 Fire divisions with coated or sprayed-on fire protection material that does not fulfil the requirements for incombustibility, can be used if an overall assessment indicates that this is prudent from a safety point of view, cf. Section 8.